idiap/zentas/README.md

 # ZENTAS

-A C++ and (optional) Python tool for partitional clustering around centers.
-Optimised and versatile implementations of K-Medoids and K-Means for various data types.
-More information at [arXiv 1609.04723](https://arxiv.org/abs/1609.04723).
+A C++ and (optional) Python tool for partitional clustering.
+Optimised implementations of K-Medoids and K-Means, for various data types.
+More information is in our paper at [arXiv 1609.04723](https://arxiv.org/abs/1609.04723).